abukhadra/Quran/README.md

 # A Quran Library written in rust.
 - The goal of the project is to provide functions to help with the development of Islamic and Arabic applications
-- prefer data files over coding to allow other projects to benifit from the data and support for future platforms
 - Implementation will be done in rust to allow compilation and generation of native libraries that can be used effeciently from any other programming language.

 ## Status